pulibrary/dpul-collections/README.md

 Remember to check formatting before pushing commits.

 - `mix format` will format your code
-- `mix format --check-formatting` will tell you formatting that must be done.
+- `mix format --check-formatted` will tell you formatting that must be done.

 ## Production tasks